 The Social Security number on my 1098-T is not correct, what should I do?

-Furnish the correct number by submitting a written request to change your SSN in person to the Registrar's Office.
-You will be required to show your social security card for verification purposes.
+Please contact the Registrar's Office to submit the appropriate changes.
 Also, please notify the Bursar's Office immediately of any error so we may correct your 1098T.
 Please visit the College of William & Mary Registrar's Office website for additional information concerning an incorrect SSN.

 The name and/or address on my 1098-T is not correct, what should I do?